NightHawkATL/portainer-template-lists/LanCache/readme.md

 8. Once that is done, you will need to verify that everything works on the computer or LAN.
   - First, you will want to “flush” your DNS cache.
 In windows it is “ipconfig /flushdns”.
   - Then, do an nslookup to lancache.steamcontent.com `nslookup lancache.steamcontent.com`.
-  - You should see a result where it locates the entry in your DNS (AdGuard) and then points to the LanCache server IP.
+  - You should see a result where it locates the entry in your DNS (AdGuardHome) and then points to the LanCache server IP.
     ![image](https://github.com/user-attachments/assets/0ccbeb5b-3fba-4ccc-a00a-3f96132218c7)